-- 1. Any skill that is allowed within Median Division "Pyramids Release Moves" is also allowed if it remains connected to a base and two bracers. - 2.
-Anytime a top person is released by the bases during a pyramid transition and does not adhere to the following rules (below), the top person must land in a cradle or dismount to the performing surface and must follow the Median Division "Dismount" rules. - 3.
-During a pyramid transition, a top person may pass above 2 persons high while in direct physical contact with at least two persons at prep level or below.
-Contact must be maintained with the same bracers throughout entire transition. - Clarification 1: Twisting stunts and transitions are allowed up to 1 twist, if connected to at least two bracers at prep level or below with arm/arm connections.
-The connection must be made prior to the initiation of the skill and must remain in contact throughout the skill. - Clarification 2: Median Division Pyramid Release Moves may incorporate stunt release moves that maintain contact with one other top person provided the Release Move meets the criteria established under Median Division "Stunt Release Moves" or "Dismounts" rules. - 4.
-Top person must remain in direct contact with at least two different top persons at prep level or below.
-One of these contacts must be in a hand/arm to hand/arm connection; the other may be either in a hand/arm to hand/arm connection or in a hand/arm to foot/lower leg (below the knee) connection. - Clarification 1: Pyramid Release Moves must be braced on two separate sides (i.e. right side & left side, left side & back side, etc.) by two separate bracers.
-A top person must be braced on 2 of the 4 sides (front, back, right, left) of her/his body. - Clarification 2: Contact must be made with a base on the performance surface BEFORE the contact with the bracer(s) is lost. - 5.
-Primary weight may not be borne at the 2nd level. - Clarification: The transition must be continuous. - 6.
-These release transitions may not involve changing bases. - 7.
-These release transitions must be caught by at least 2 catchers (minimum of one catcher and one spotter) under the following conditions: - 1.
+- A. Any skill allowed as a Median Division Release Move is also allowed if it remains connected to a base and two (2) bracers. - B. Anytime a top person is released by the bases during a pyramid transition and does not adhere to the following rules, the top person must land in a cradle or dismount to the performing surface and must follow the Median Division "Dismount" rules. - C. During a pyramid transition, a top person may pass above 2 persons high while in direct physical contact with at least two (2) persons at prep level or below.
+Contact must be maintained with the same bracer(s) throughout the entire transition.

+Clarification 1: Twisting stunts and transitions are allowed up to 1 twist, if connected to at least two (2) bracers at prep level or below with an arm/arm connection.
+The connections must be made prior to the initiation of the skill and must remain in contact throughout the skill.
+Clarification 2: Median Division Pyramid Release Moves may incorporate stunt release moves that maintain contact with one (1) other top person provided the Release Move meets the Median Division "Stunt Release Moves" or "Dismounts" criteria.

+D. The top person must remain in direct contact with at least two (2) different top persons at prep level or below.
+One of these contacts must be in a hand/arm to hand/arm connection; the other may be either in a hand/arm to hand/arm connection or in a hand/arm to foot/lower leg (below the knee) connection.

+Clarification 1: Pyramid Release Moves must be braced on two separate sides (e.g. right side/left side or left side/back side, etc.) by two (2) separate bracers (Example: Two bracers on the same side is not permitted).
+A top person must be braced on 2 of the 4 sides (front, back, right, left) of her/his body.

+Clarification 2: Contact must be made with a base on the performance surface BEFORE the contact with the bracer(s) is lost.

+E. Primary weight may not be borne at the 2nd level.

+Clarification: The transition must be continuous.

+F. These release transitions may not involve changing bases.

+- G. These release transitions must be caught by at least 2 catchers (minimum of one (1) catcher and one (1) spotter) under the following conditions: - 1.
 Both catchers must be stationary. - 2.
-Both catchers must maintain visual contact with the top person throughout the entire transition. - 8.
-Release moves may not be braced/connected to top persons above prep level.
+Both catchers must maintain visual contact with the top person throughout the entire transition. - H. Release moves may not be braced/connected to top persons above prep level.

-G. Median Pyramids - Inversions
+Pyramids - Inversions

-- 1. Must follow Median Division"Stunt Inversions" rules. - 2.
-A top person may pass through an inverted position, during a pyramid transition, if the top person remains in contact with a base(s) that is in direct weight bearing contact with the performing surface and also a bracer at prep level or below.
+- A. Must follow Median Division "Stunt Inversions" rules. - B. A top person may pass through an inverted position, during a pyramid transition, if the top person remains in contact with a base(s) that is in direct weight bearing contact with the performing surface and also a bracer at prep level or below.
 The top person must remain in contact with both the bracer and the base throughout the transition.
 The base(s) that remains in contact with the top person may extend their arms during the transition, if the skill(s) starts and ends in a position at prep level or below.